denistsoi/talks/2017-06/ui-ux-mobile-first/lecture.md

 # what do i need for good ux/ui?
 ---

-  > we're gonna focus on a hackathon, we won't focus on premature optimisations, we'll gloss over that in a moment
+  > our focus is on hackathons, so we won't focus on premature optimisations too much.

 ---
 ## prinicples for good ux
 ---

-- ask questions early on, what does your product try to solve?
+- ask **questions early on**, what does your product try to solve?

-  - generate hypothesies and validate/reject those assumptions.
+  - generate **hypothesies** and validate/reject those assumptions.
-  - be strong to adapt, whether to reject/pivot your product if the market information tells you there isn't a market fit.
+  - be **strong** to adapt, whether to reject/pivot your product if the market information tells you there isn't a market fit.
   - if the market is telling you it's a hard sell, increase your company resources/ change pitch to cater for that market (ad spend/sales channels).
-  - how does your clients interact with your product? is this the most effective method?
+  - how do your clients interact with your product? is this the most **effective** method?

-- ask whether you can increase ux with an app install, or via a web app (i.e. 100MB updates aren't ideal, especailly if you're on a 3G/usage contract).
+- ask whether you can need an app install, or can a web app do the job (100MB updates aren't ideal, especailly if you're on a 3G/usage contract).

 - LINE HEIGHTS!
 (VERTICAL Rhythm)
 - iA [ia](https://ia.net/topics/bringing-responsiveness-the-app-world/)
+- grid layouts (why they're important)

 ---
 #### how to develop on respective platforms
 ---

 ### mobile

   - figure out what you're most comfortable to develop a prototype in; whether that is native iOS/Android, Responsive webpage or cross platform frameworks (React/Xamarin/Unity)

 ### desktop

   - native or browser?
   - what browser do you want to target? -
   - look at target browser adoption rates

 ### both

   - unified brand identity
   - responsive (if necessary)
+  - visual representations for information (icons/colors)

 ---
 ## optimise for mobile